Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Wildlife Impacts

-Humans have invaded all open space.
-The racket from the crowds of visitors showing up in everything from overloaded tour buses to the whirling blade of a helicopter tour means protected wildlife inhabiting many U.S. National Parks are exposed to near-constant noise.
-Human sounds not only scare wildlife but also diminish their health.
-While we can find relief with earplugs, animals can’t evade our noise.
+Humans have encroached upon every open space, and the resulting clamor from the influx of visitors, ranging from crowded tour buses to the whirring blades of helicopter tours, means that protected wildlife in many U.S. National Parks are constantly exposed to noise.
+This human-generated sound not only startles wildlife but also takes a toll on their health.
+While we can find respite from this noise with earplugs, animals have no escape from our cacophony.
+This underscores the urgent need for conservation efforts to mitigate the impact of noise pollution on wildlife.

-Quiet is not only good for birds and animals but necessary as it helps in communicating with one another for attracting mates and assessing danger.
-Studies show that man-made noise interferes with the way animals communicate and prey on one another, which can impact long-term survival and health.
-Each species has a typical hearing range for loudness (amplitude) and pitch (frequency).
-Animals rely on this combination to communicate and reproduce.
-We don’t understand the extent of the impact, but we know that certain raptors, such as owls, that rely on their hearing to locate prey are affected.
+Quiet is not just beneficial for birds and animals, it is essential.
+It aids in their communication for attracting mates and assessing danger.
+Research shows that man-made noise disrupts the way animals communicate and hunt, which can have serious implications for their long-term survival and health.
+Each species has a unique hearing range for loudness and pitch, and they rely on this combination to communicate and reproduce.
+While we may not fully comprehend the extent of the impact, we do know that certain raptors, such as owls, which depend on their acute hearing to locate prey, are adversely affected by noise pollution.

 What is Loud?